lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 For the simple page numbers we will set the <code>page-number-flag</code> to true for all items in the <code>{{ range }}</code> loop since we want them all to show.

-When the scratch flag is true, we will output the page numbers using the same code from our more basic code above.
+When the scratch flag variable is true, we will output the page number HTML using the same markup as before.

 ### Advanced page numbers